hackerman14/bot-code/readme.md

 	- You can host it on your computer, or host it on a web hosting.
 But I will report you for copyright issues.

 #### Hope List
-- Add more functions to the bot.
-(Like music, etcetera.)
+- Improve the bot's speed

 #### Credits
 - Developer: `Raymond#1725`